The Best Open-Air Swimming in the Helsinki Area

 Sompasauna

 Sompasauna is a self-service public sauna operated by a dedicated team of volunteers.
 The sauna, heated by wood, offers visitors the opportunity to indulge in a relaxing sauna session and take a refreshing swim in the sea.
-However, it’s important to note that visitors assume their responsibility as no lifeguards or staff are present.
+However, it’s essential to note that visitors assume responsibility, as no lifeguards or staff are present.

 Kulttuurisauna

 Kultuurisauna is one of the most serene destinations in Helsinki.
-It offers separate saunas for men and women and a charming courtyard with stairs leading to the sea for invigorating swims.
+It offers separate saunas for men and women, as well as a charming courtyard with stairs leading directly to the sea for invigorating swims.

 The sauna and swimming in the sea cost about 20 euros.